SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 one third of the challenges that participants raise in training are things we'd like management's help with.

-The best Agile adoptions we've been involved with were both _top down_ and _bottom up_.
+The best adoptions we've been involved with were both _top down_ and _bottom up_.

-WARNING: Agility is a greater opportunity -- and greater challenge -- for the entire organization than training sponsors realize at first.
+WARNING: Broad adaptiveness is a greater opportunity -- and greater challenge -- for the entire organization than training sponsors realize at first.
 {: .notice--danger}